DrozmotiX/ioBroker.sourceanalytix/README.md

 * (Dutchman) improvements in adapter configuration screen

 ### 0.2.2
-* (Dutchman) fix reset of start values
+* (Dutchman) fixed reset of start values
 * (Dutchman) removed uneeded logging "Write calculations for : "
 * (Dutchman) generic improvement of logging, to see status messages activate it in adapter settings !
 Otherwise onlyu erros will be shown and add/del devices
 * (Dutchman) improved complete logic of state add/delete/update config in backend which will result in better performance/error handling
-* (Dutchman) small fix in configuration screen to show logging options
+* (Dutchman) small fixed in configuration screen to show logging options

 ### 0.2.1
-* (Dutchman) fix "current_day" missing in object tree
+* (Dutchman) fixed "current_day" missing in object tree
-* (Dutchman) fix log messages "removed from SourceAnalytix"
+* (Dutchman) fixed log messages "removed from SourceAnalytix"
-* (Dutchman) fix unit issue to support upper and lower case in values
+* (Dutchman) fixed unit issue to support upper and lower case in values
-* (Dutchman) fix unit issue replace strange characters
+* (Dutchman) fixed unit issue replace strange characters
 * (Dutchman) remove intervall setting from configuraiton screen (handle by state subscribtion now!)
 * (Dutchman) remove start meassurement from state configuraiton screen (not need, please use day start, week start etc !)